gardenrobot/lightrutorrent/README.md

 rTorrent + ruTorrent + Lighttpd + Traefik.

-The goal of this project is a very lightweight docker setup that can be used to quickly spin up ruTorrent.
+The goal of this project is a very lightweight docker setup that can be used to quickly spin up ruTorrent with important configuration in one place.

 ## Setup